 Security will focus on the endpoint.
 This moves security and response closest to the most common point of attack – the human that makes a mistake.

+Decisions will be made with the best available information.
 During an attack there is no time to conduct research or ask for help.
 Security will leverage big data and analytics, instantly updated from the cloud to make the best decisions.

+Security will move to a collaborative approach.
 When threats and exploits are shared among many people, the potential attack surface is mitigated.
 If one member on an ecosystem is attacked, all other members will know about the attack and immediately orient to act to prevent future attacks.
 This will make the cost of designing an attack higher than the gains from successfully attacking many consumers.

 Security operations will be simplified.
 Recall that the first party to effectively orient to a situation, decide and act wins.
 By simplifying operations, security can move protection through the process faster than the attacker.